 This applies to anyone really, but no one more than a Brit.
-We spend all year complaining that it’s cold and then complain even harder on the 3 days a year when it’s a little bit hot!
+We spend all year complaining that it's cold and then complain even harder on the three days a year when it's a little bit hot!
 Well, Australia is very hot, all year!

 As an expat from the UK, you should try your best to mentally prepare yourself.
 There's no room for being macho here, sun cream is essential if you want to avoid third-degree burns.
 Temperatures vary between the mid-30s to the mid-40s depending on the month.

-Find Other Expats from the UK
+Find Other Expats from the UK Living in Australia

 But Not Too Many

-Of course, us Brits have a tendency to cling to such expat hubs, which is why there are entire towns full of English people in certain parts of Spain!
+Of course, we Brits have a tendency to cling to such expat hubs, which is why there are entire towns full of English people in certain parts of Spain!
 So please do go with an open mind and resolve now not to completely cocoon yourself in an expat hub.

-Keep A UK Bank Account
+Keep a UK Bank Account

-It’s a good idea to simplify your accounts before you leave, so I would recommend getting rid of any credit cards, paying off any loans, etc. But it is a good idea to keep one main bank account open, because you will undoubtedly want to send money back home at some point, and it’s nice having a foothold back in the UK, even if you don’t plan to ever return.
+It's a good idea to simplify your accounts before you leave, so I would recommend getting rid of any credit cards, paying off any loans, etc. But it is a good idea to keep one main bank account open because you will undoubtedly want to send money back home at some point, and it's nice having a foothold back in the UK, even if you don't plan to ever return.

-Set Up An Australian Bank Account
+Set Up an Australian Bank Account

 Of course setting up an Australian bank account is vital too.
 Make sure you have all the required documents ahead of time so that you can set up your account as soon as you arrive.
 You can do this in advance, but it's probably easier to just do it in person when you arrive – assuming you have all the right paperwork.
 Your wages in Australia will undoubtedly be paid into this account, so this should be a top priority.

-Find A Money Transfer Service
+Find a Money Transfer Service

 Hopefully, you have at least a reasonable pot of savings to tide you over while you find a job and settle in.
-You might even be planning to buy property in Oz.
+You might even be planning to buy property in Australia.
 Whatever the case, you will likely want to transfer money between countries at some point, and if you are transferring any medium to large amounts, paying bank rates is expensive.

 Note from Lauren: For more about transferring money overseas read through my post “An Expat's Guide to Transferring Money Overseas”.

-Proof Of Credit History
+Proof of Credit History

 In the UK, agencies like Experian track your financial history and each time you apply for a loan, or even just a bank account your credit file will be checked.
-Unfortunately, this credit history doesn’t necessarily follow you to Oz, meaning that getting credit may be tricky.
+Unfortunately, this credit history doesn't necessarily follow you to Australia, meaning that getting credit may be tricky.

 If you have recently had and paid off, any credit in the UK it is worth asking the credit provider for a letter confirming that you have kept your payments up to date and have paid off the loan.
-This may help you the first couple of times you need to apply for credit in Oz (and that may include things like phone contracts, utilities, credit cards etc).
+This may help you the first couple of times you need to apply for credit in Australia (and that may include things like phone contracts, utilities, credit cards, etc).